 It also lacks social context and instant feedback, which can lead to confusion and misunderstandings.

-The model of communication within the transactional mode is a three-dimensional representation of the way a message transfers.
+Communication within the transactional mode is a three-dimensional representation of the way a message transfers.
 In this model, each part of the communication process plays a specific role.

 Its components include the communicator, the message, the channel, and the noise.
 The process of encoding means that a message transforms into a human-readable form through words, symbols, or gestures.